 Caesars Palace Self-Parking Fees

 Self-parking fees vary depending on the day of the week.
-Monday to Thursday charges are not the same as Friday to Sunday self-parking charges.
+Monday to Wednesday charges are not the same as Thursday to Sunday self-parking charges.
 Moreover, the prices can go higher depending on whether there are any holidays or special events.

-It is also beneficial to note that Nevada residents with a valid driver’s license on them get the first 3 hours free of charge.
-The self-parking fees start applying thereafter.
 Keep in mind that the ID card needs to be on you for you to get the 3 hours free; otherwise, you are expected to pay the regular non-resident prices.
 Moreover, the complimentary three hours are not available during events; Event Parking fees apply then.

 Other recipients of free parking at Caesars Palace are the Caesars Rewards members of levels Platinum, Diamond, and Seven Stars.
 Members of these reward clubs do not pay for self-parking regardless of how long they park.

-Additionally, visitors and guests who have Caesars Rewards Visa Card can get upgraded to the Platinum Caesars Rewards Club.
-This way, they can get free self-parking.
 However, they are required to have spent more than $5,000 on the card for the past year, or else the Platinum status gets revoked.
 The card has to be scanned at the kiosk to get the complimentary parking benefits.

 Below is a summary of the self-parking fees at Caesars Palace: